Merlin Mead

 Merlin Mead (August 18, 1794 – December 23, 1874) was an Underground Railroad conductor and station master, one of several people from the hamlet of Cadiz within Franklinville, New York that sheltered and aided enslaved people who escaped and headed for freedom in Canada.
 He was a farmer, schoolmaster, town clerk, postmaster, and justice of the peace.
 He operated a public house, until he attended a temperance meeting and stopped selling liquor.
 Mead was ordained an elder and was an active leader of the First Presbyterian Church in Franklinville.

 Early life

 Merlin was born August 18, 1794, in South Salem, Westchester County, New York.
-His parents were Lois and Clark Mead, who came to the British Colonies from England prior to the American Revolutionary War with two of his brothers.
-The brothers settled first in Greenwich, Connecticut.
+His parents were Lois and Clark Mead,.
+Clark, a farmer in South Salem, was the son of Reverend Solomon Mead (1725-1812), the pastor of the South Salem Presbyterian Church.
+The Mead family came to the British Colonies from Kent, England in the 1630's, eventually settling in Greenwich, Connecticut, before Solomon moved to South Salem to start the church.

 Merlin worked on the family farm in the summer and in the winter taught at the district school.
 On November 14, 1820, he married Polly Clark, the daughter of Eli Clark of Waterbury, Connecticut.
 They had eight children, born between 1821 and 1842.